storj/docs/app/(docs)/object-mount/linux/user-guides/validate/page.md

  [+] s3://bucket02
 ```

-You can display your imported credentials with the `cuno creds list` command.
+You can display your imported credentials with the `cuno creds list` command:

-Notice that a new credential file has been created with the `.s3c` extension, and that two buckets were found using the credentials:

 ```
 +-------------+